SaraBinthAjmal/awscloud/README.md

 ```

-How to delete a VPC using VPC id use the command below
+2: Delete VPC using VPC id use the command below

 ```
 aws ec2 delete-vpc --vpc-id <value>